kaisenlinux/manpages-dev/category/MAC/arptables.md

        arptables [-t table] -P chain target [options]

 DESCRIPTION
        arptables  is  a  user  space tool, it is used to set up and maintain the tables of ARP rules in the Linux kernel.
-These rules inspect the ARP frames which they see.  arptables is analo‐ gous to the iptables user space tool, but arptables is less complicated.
+These rules inspect the ARP frames which they see.  arptables is analogous to the iptables user space tool, but arptables is less complicated.

    CHAINS
        The kernel table is used to divide functionality into different sets of rules.
 Each set of rules is called a chain.
 Each chain is an ordered list of  rules  that  can  match  ARP frames.
 If  a rule matches an ARP frame, then a processing specification tells what to do with that matching frame.
 The processing specification is called a 'target'.
 However, if the frame does not match the current rule in the chain, then the next rule in the chain is examined and so forth.
 The user can create new (user-defined) chains which can be  used as the 'target' of a rule.

    TARGETS
        A  firewall rule specifies criteria for an ARP frame and a frame processing specification called a target.
-When a frame matches a rule, then the next action performed by the kernel is specified by the target.
+When a frame matches a rule, then the next action performed by the ker‐ nel is specified by the target.
 The target can be one of these values: ACCEPT, DROP, CONTINUE, RETURN, an 'extension' (see below) or a user-defined chain.

        ACCEPT means to let the frame through.
 DROP means the frame has to be dropped.
 CONTINUE means the next rule has to be checked.
-This can be handy to know how many frames pass  a  cer‐ tain  point in the chain or to log those frames.
+This can be handy to know how many frames  pass  a certain point in the chain or to log those frames.
 RETURN means stop traversing this chain and resume at the next rule in the previous (calling) chain.
 For the extension targets please see the TARGET EXTENSIONS section of this man page.

    TABLES
        There is only one ARP table in the Linux kernel.
 The table is filter.
 You can drop the '-t filter' argument to the arptables command.
 The -t argument must be the first argument on the arptables command line, if used.

        -t, --table
               filter, is the only table and contains two built-in chains: INPUT (for frames destined for the host) and OUTPUT (for locally-generated frames).

 ARPTABLES COMMAND LINE ARGUMENTS
        After  the initial arptables command line argument, the remaining arguments can be divided into several different groups.
-These groups are commands, miscellaneous commands, rule-speci‐ fications, match-extensions, and watcher-extensions.
+These groups are commands, miscellaneous commands, rule- specifications, match-extensions, and watcher-extensions.

    COMMANDS
        The arptables command arguments specify the actions to perform on the table defined with the -t argument.
 If you do not use the -t argument to name a table, the commands apply to the default filter table.
 With the exception of the -Z command, only one command may be used on the command line at a time.

        -A, --append
               Append a rule to the end of the selected chain.

        -D, --delete
               Delete  the  specified  rule  from  the  selected  chain.
 There are two ways to use this command.
 The first is by specifying an interval of rule numbers to delete, syntax: start_nr[:end_nr].
 Using negative numbers is allowed, for more details about using negative numbers, see the -I command.
 The second usage is by specifying the complete rule as it would have been specified when it was added.

        -I, --insert
               Insert  the  specified  rule into the selected chain at the specified rule number.
-If the current number of rules equals N, then the specified number can be between -N and N+1.
+If the current number of rules equals N, then the specified number can be between -N and
+              N+1.
 For a positive number i, it holds that i and i-N-1 specify the same place in the chain where the rule should be inserted.
 The number 0 specifies  the  place  past  the last rule in the chain and using this number is therefore equivalent with using the -A command.

        -R, --replace
               Replaces  the  specified rule into the selected chain at the specified rule number.
-If the current number of rules equals N, then the specified number can be between 1 and N. i specifies the place in the chain where the rule should be replaced.
+If the current number of rules equals N, then the specified number can be between 1 and
+              N. i specifies the place in the chain where the rule should be replaced.

        -P, --policy
               Set the policy for the chain to the given target.
 The policy can be ACCEPT, DROP or RETURN.